Laura Cha

-Laura Cha Shih May-lung, GBM, GBS, JP (born 5 December 1949) is a Hong Kong businesswoman and politician.
+Laura Cha Shih May-lung, GBM, GBS, JP (查史美倫; born 5 December 1949) is a Hong Kong businesswoman and politician.
 She is a former chair of Hong Kong Stock Exchange and non-executive deputy chair of The Hongkong and Shanghai Banking Corporation.
 She served as a non-official member of the Executive Council of Hong Kong from 2004 to 2022.

 Early life and education

 On 5 December 1949, Cha was born in Shanghai, China.
 At age 2, Cha and her family moved to British Hong Kong.

 Cha earned a Bachelor of Arts degree from the University of Wisconsin–Madison and a Juris Doctor degree from the Santa Clara University School of Law.
 She was a member of the Committee of 100, a Chinese American political and cultural organisation.

 Career

 In 1983, Cha was admitted to the State Bar of California as Laura May-Lung Cha.
-Cha practised law with Pillsbury Madison and Sutro, one of the powerful law firms in San Francisco, California.
+Cha practised law at Pillsbury Madison and Sutro in San Francisco, California.
 Since 1994, Cha no longer practices law in California.

 After her return to Hong Kong, Cha continued practising law with Coudert Brothers.
 She worked at Hong Kong's Securities and Futures Commission from 1991 to early 2001, becoming its deputy chairman in 1998.
-When she gave notice at the SFC in mid-2000, Cha was mulling a change and wanted to take things easier.
-Then came the CSRC's unexpected offer, which would make her the first overseas Chinese ever to hold vice ministerial rank in China's government.
-Though she had not worked in China before, Cha had established close relationships with senior CSRC executives over the years by working with them to list state-owned mainland companies on the Hong Kong Stock Exchange.

 Cha served as Hong Kong's delegate to the 11th National People's Congress, Vice-Chairman of the International Advisory Council of the CSRC, Chairman of the University Grants Committee in Hong Kong, and a member of the advisory board of the Millstein Center of Corporate Governance and Performance at Yale University.

 Cha was Vice-Chairman of the China Securities Regulatory Commission (CSRC) from 2001 to 2004.
 Cha was appointed to the post by the State Council of the People's Republic of China and became the first person outside mainland China to join the Central People's Government of the People's Republic of China at the vice-ministerial rank.
 Cha renounced US citizenship to take up the position.

 In 2012, Cha was named an Honorary Fellow by the Hong Kong Securities and Investment Institute.

-She has been a Non-Executive Director of Unilever since May 2013.